 Libero started with a story written by our Founder Lauren Bersaglio.
-This one story spawned a community and grew into the magazine and community you see here today.
-If you would like to take part and share your story, click here.
-If you’d like to read more stories from our community, visit our Community Blog.
+This one story evolved and grew into the magazine and community you see here today.

 Originally written April 4, 2010 by our Founder Lauren Bersaglio